Last updated: 21st November 2020

 Jinshanling – The Great Wall of China

 The following day we embarked on a day trip to Jinshanling, 3 hours north of Beijing.
 The tour we had booked came with a private guide for the day who came with a separate driver to see The Great Wall of China.
 Even though you can visit the wall at Badaling which is only about an hour from the centre of Beijing, this is where all the tour group buses go so it’s incredibly busy – an estimated 75% of tourists go here.
-We wanted to hike the wall – restored and unrestored – and see the less touristy side, Jinshanling is more remote and set against a stunning mountainous backdrop.
+We wanted to hike the wall – restored and unrestored – and see the less touristy side, Jinshanling is the place to go as it’s more remote and set against a stunning mountainous backdrop.

 It’s was awe inspiring sight as we took our first steps up to the top, we were confronted with the vastness of the wall as far as your eye could see, along the high mountain ridges far away in the distance to right back where you are standing.
 Jinshanling is incredibly popular with photographers and it’s easy to see why.

 We spent around 4 hours hiking the wall.
 There was plenty to discover along the route, including beacon towers and battlement walls with shooting holes.
 Eventually we reached beyond the restored section and started to climb the unrestored parts.
-Some of these spots were very steep, and rough, with sheer drops, so you need to take extra care where you step, but it’s not that difficult.
+Some of these spots are very steep, and rough, with sheer drops, so you need to take extra care where you step, but it’s not that difficult.

-The Great Wall of China at Jinshanling
+Garth & Phil on The Great Wall Of China Beijing Jinshanling

 Close up of the wall with some graffiti